cloudquery/cloudquery/website/pages/blog/announcing-cloudquery-snowflake-destination.md

 ### Cloud Infrastructure data-lake and data-warehouse

-Snowflake is already used as a ["Security data-lake"](https://www.snowflake.com/en/data-cloud/workloads/cybersecurity/).
-CloudQuery brings all your cloud [infrastructure configuration data](../docs/plugins/sources) to the same place consolidating all your security and infrastructure data in one place and enabling new insights.
+Snowflake is already used as a ["Security data lake"](https://www.snowflake.com/en/data-cloud/workloads/cybersecurity/).
+CloudQuery brings all your cloud [infrastructure configuration data](../docs/plugins/sources) to the same place, consolidating your security and infrastructure data in one place and enabling new insights.

 ### Historical data

-Maintaining historical data is a common use case for data-lakes and data-warehouses.
-By using Snowflake as a destination you can now store all your cloud infrastructure data for long term storage, analysis and investigation use-cases.
+Maintaining historical data is a common use case for data warehouses.
+By using Snowflake as a destination, you can now store all your cloud infrastructure data in a data warehouse for long term storage, analysis and investigation use-cases.

 ## Syncing data